18F/development-guide/_pages/security/incident-response-drills.md

 ### Example mitigation steps:

-1. If the bucket no longer exists, create a new bucket in Cloud.gov in the space where the bucket was deleted, ideally using infrastructure-as-code or a deploy script.
+1. If the bucket no longer exists, create a new bucket in cloud.gov in the space where the bucket was deleted, ideally using infrastructure-as-code or a deploy script.
 2. Restore bucket contents from a backup.
 3. Verify the bucket settings, permissions, and contents are correct.